LoganCarter08/OpenSubaru/README.md

 # OpenSubaru

 This is a project to store any information for Subarus that may not be easy to acquire with a quick Google.
-One day his repo may include anything from 3D models for bushings, open source diff controllers, or simple DIY guides.
+One day this repo may include anything from 3D models for bushings, open source diff controllers, or simple DIY guides.

 ## Reasoning: